Intersec Finalist for Critical Communication Awards

 • Cloud scalability: Designed for long-term adaptability, reducing physical infrastructure and aligning with the UK’s net-zero goals.

 The system shifts England’s flood response from reactive to proactive, enabling earlier evacuations and resource deployment.
-Intersec’s PWS technology ensures alerts reach vulnerable communities efficiently, a critical factor in public safety.
+Intersec’s EWS technology ensures alerts reach vulnerable communities efficiently, a critical factor in public safety.

 Award Ceremony Details